-Last Day of SEMO Food Bank
+Last Day of SEMO Food bank

-1st Lt.
-Daelynn Dabney from 1231st Transportation Company, Missouri National Guard, packs food boxes for a final time at the SEMO Food Bank, June 25, 2021.
-Soldiers from the Missouri National Guard have been supporting Missouri Food Banks since April 21, 2020.
+Spc.
+Leslie Mayfield from 1231st Transportation Company, Missouri National Guard, is interviewed by a reporter from KFVS12 on her final day on mission at the SEMO Food Bank, June 25, 2021.

 |Date Taken: